 One of the issues discussed through the strategic planning process was that GFAC did not have sufficient multi-purpose space to implement existing programs.
 We also needed office space where personnel could work without distraction.
 We could not afford market rates for rent.
 We had almost no assets and no cash reserve.

-In the spring of 1995 a fire broke out in the Peerless Furniture Store at 816 S. Saginaw Street.
+In Spring of 1995 a fire broke out in the Peerless Furniture Store at 816 S. Saginaw Street.
 The Peerless Store occupied two buildings side by side.
 One of the buildings burned to the ground.
 The remaining building had a mural painted on the side of it which was cherished by generations of local citizens, the Vernors Mural.
 In September of 1995, the Peerless Company announced its intentions to build a new store in the fashionable shopping district in Flint Township.
 The building on Saginaw Street would be demolished.
 Lost would be the famous Vernors Mural painted by local artist, John Gonsowski in 1932.
 The GFAC Urban Walls Committee had the mural restored in 1979 using Mr. Gonsowski as a consultant.
 After several weeks of community outcries to save the mural on the side of the building GFAC called a town hall meeting to measure community support and to dialogue about possible solutions.
 More than eighty people attended the town hall meeting and all those present committed to serve.
-It was decided unanimously that the best way to save the Vernors Mural would be to purchase the building and make it the permanent home of the Greater Flint Arts Council.
+It was decided unanimously that the best way to save the Vernors Mural would be to purchase the building and make it the permanent home of Greater Flint Arts Council.